Nhân Văn–Giai Phẩm affair: Impact of the imitation from Chinese models

 In 1950s, Ho Chi Minh made an official visit to China to sign a military aid agreement with the Chinese Communist Party (CCP) leadership in Beijing.
 With the introduction of Chinese military aid came the massive influx of Chinese-styled institutions, reforms and advisors.
 A massive organizational rectification campaign was launched to study the Chinese 1942 Yan'an campaign, and thousands of cadres were purged.
 Almost at the same time, a two-phase land reform campaign modeled on China's was also put into action from 1953 to 1956.
 This alarmed many intellectuals because most had ties to the landlord classes more or less.
 Since many intellectuals were labeled "class enemies", a new label of "progressive personalities" was created for them if they voluntarily surrendered all their property to the state, in addition to serving the revolution.
 The twin notorious movements of the rectification campaign and the land reform cause serious damage not only on old structures in the village but on the party apparatus, which might have sowed chaos.

-In August 1956, the party admitted serious problems with the land reform, and it launched a period of "correction of errors" in October the same year.
+In August 1956, the party admitted serious problems with the land reform, and it launched a period of "rectification of errors" in October the same year.
 Nevertheless, official acknowledgement of land reform errors could not prevent, or perhaps generated further discord in the countryside, such as a violent peasant rebellion in Nghe An province in November 1956.
 Although the chaos occurred in the countryside, the whole country was in disorder.
 Many urban intellectuals who had been mobilized by the party to participate in the campaigns stoked the atmosphere of dissent in North Vietnam.
 Moreover, the fact that those series of movements were inspired by Maoist that stimulated other unpopular policies of the new regime that contributed to a belief that the Vietnamese revolution was a misplaced enthusiasm for the Chinese model.